fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     Note

-    The solution to this activity can be found on page 386.
+    The solution to this activity can be found below.

 We are now well-versed in extracting generic data from HTML pages.
 Let\'s perform another activity now, where we\'ll be using regular